Category / NEW TALENT

-Dominique Young is an Executive Producer in international documentary and factual programming.
-For many years she was Senior Commissioning Producer for the Witness observational documentary strand on Al Jazeera English, executive producing programming from Africa and the Middle East with a particular emphasis on developing young, regional documentary makers.
+Dominique is an Executive Producer in international documentary and factual programming.
+For many years she was Senior Commissioning Producer for the Witness, the observational documentary strand on Al Jazeera English, executive producing programming from Africa and the Middle East with an emphasis on developing young, regional documentary makers.
 She was also International Executive Producer at Zinc Network, a production and communications company specialising in social change campaigns, overseeing all international filmed output for online platforms.

 Christine Garabedian is a Beirut-born Dutch-Armenian-Lebanese freelance film-maker based in London.
 She has made Documentaries, Current Affairs, Investigative and Factual Programmes for a range of broadcasters and specialises in films about the Middle East and Arab World.
 Since 2012 she has developed, filmed, written, edit-produced, directed and Executive-Produced films for BBC Arabic’s Close-Up series.
 Her latest film, ‘Goodbye Aleppo’, tells the story of the final days of the battle for East Aleppo in December 2016.
 The film won the 2017 Grierson Award for Best Current Affairs Documentary, and the 2017 Rory Peck Sony Impact Award.
 In June 2017 Christine won a New Ground Award from the International Press Council and the Next Century Foundation for her work on Syria, Yemen, and the Arab Uprising.